jhicks2306/sample_website_old/README.md

-# Learn Enought HTML to Be Dangerous
+# Learn Enough HTML to Be Dangerous

 ## This repo is the result of following the steps and exercises from Michael Hartl's [Learn Enough HTML to Be Dangerous](https://www.learnenough.com/html-tutorial/html_intro)